 Museums in Asheville and Nearby

 There are around 100 museums in Asheville and Western North Carolina.
 Here are some of the most interesting, noteworthy and unusual ones in Asheville and nearby.

 Most museums have free or reduced admission for members, and most are free for young children (ages vary).
 Thanks to the Republican-dominated NC state legislature, all museums now must charge sales tax on admission tickets.
 Small museums run by volunteers from the local historical society often offer free admission, but donations are welcomed and sometimes actively requested.
 Remember, hours for some of these museums, especially small ones, are subject to change.
 Most museums are closed on major holidays.
+Some museums are temporarily closed or have reduced hours due to the Covid pandemic.
 It is best to call ahead to confirm open days and times.
 Notable museums are listed in RED.

 ASHEVILLE & ENVIRONS